boxpositron/with-context-mcp/.opencode/command/setup-notes.md

 - Delegate public-facing documentation to vault
 - Ignore build output and generated files
 - Use clear comments to explain patterns
+- Ensure AGENTS.md section is clear and actionable for AI agents
+- Include examples relevant to the specific project type

 The user may provide additional context like "$ARGUMENTS" to customize the setup further.